monsij/ToDo_App/README.md

 # ToDo_App
-A Django based ToDo App
+A Django based ToDo App for Upgrad